What Renters Need to Know

 The COVID-19 Emergency Rental Assistance Program Phase II is currently open to provide rental arrears and temporary rental assistance to low- and moderate-income households that have had a substantial reduction in income, have qualified for unemployment benefits, incurred significant financial hardship due, directly, or indirectly, to the COVID-19 pandemic.
 Many counties and some cities are running their own Emergency Rental Assistance Programs.
-Click below to see what programs are available.
+Click below to apply for an Emergency Rental Assistance Program.

 What if I Can't Pay My Utility Bills?

 The moratorium on utility shut offs ends July 1st.
 However, there is a grace period through December 31st, 2021 to give customers the time they need to enroll in payment assistance plans.
 No one should face disconnection of gas, electric, or water services before the end of the grace period.